libsdl-org/SDL/docs/README-migration.md

 SDL_AudioInit() and SDL_AudioQuit() have been removed.
 Instead you can call SDL_InitSubSytem() and SDL_QuitSubSytem() with SDL_INIT_AUDIO, which will properly refcount the subsystems.
 You can choose a specific audio driver using SDL_AUDIO_DRIVER hint.

+SDL_PauseAudioDevice() is only used to pause audio playback.
+Use SDL_PlayAudioDevice() to start playing audio.

 SDL_FreeWAV has been removed and calls can be replaced with SDL_free.

 The following functions have been renamed: